 |Cook Time: 20 mins|

-- 1 (1½-pound) butternut squash, peeled and cut into cubes
+- 1 whole butternut squash, washed, peeled and cut into evenly sized cubes

 - Olive oil

 - 1 tablespoon maple syrup (use real maple syrup, not the fake stuff)

-- Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper to taste

-- ¾ cup apple juice
+- 3/4 cup apple juice

-- 2 tablespoons cider vinegar
+- 2 tablespoons apple cider vinegar

 - 1 tablespoon honey

-- 2 tablespoons minced shallots
+- 2 tablespoons shallots or onions, minced

-- ½ cup walnuts halves, toasted
+- 1/2 cup pecans, toasted

 - 2 tablespoons brown sugar

-- ½ cup fresh Parmesan shavings
+- 1/2 cup fresh Parmesan shavings

-- Optional: add dried cranberries
+- Optional: dried cranberries